mbb10324/react-figura/README.md

 ___

-FiguraSubmitBtn: This component is the primary submit button for Figura forms, its html equivalent is <button>.
+FiguraSubmitBtn: This component is the primary submit button for Figura forms, its html equivalent is button.

 - You can customize the style of this component by passing down the prop: 'buttonStyle'.